 5. Clean the throttle body with a clean towel

 Get a clean towel and clean the inside of the body.
-I recommend that you use a clean towel because you are trying to remove the buildup debris and not add new.
+I recommend that you use a clean towel because you are trying to remove the buildup debris and not add new ones.
 Make sure to clean the plate as well as the inside of the throttle body.

 6. Reinstall the engine air intake rubber

-Reinstall the engine air intake rubber and tight the screws on the clamp.
+Reinstall the engine air intake rubber and tighten the screws on the clamp.
 Move the air intake rubber to make sure that it is secured properly.
-You don’t want to have a leaking air.
+You don’t want to have leaking air.

 7. Start your vehicle